East Arlington

 East Arlington is often the first stop for buyers coming from Cambridge or Somerville.
 Centered around Massachusetts Avenue near the Cambridge line, this area includes streets such as Mass Ave, Brattle Street, Gray Street, and Broadway.

 Living here feels connected and walkable.
 Residents enjoy independent shops, restaurants, coffee spots, and everyday services along Mass Ave.
-Public transportation is a major draw, with frequent bus routes providing direct access to Alewife, Harvard Square, and downtown Boston.
-The Minuteman Bike Path runs through the neighborhood, adding to its appeal for commuters and outdoor enthusiasts.
+Public transportation is a major draw, with frequent bus routes providing direct access to Alewife Station, Harvard Square, and downtown Boston.
+The Minuteman Bikeway runs through the neighborhood, adding to its appeal for commuters and outdoor enthusiasts.

 Schools and playgrounds are well integrated into the neighborhood, and the vibe is lively yet residential—ideal for those who want an urban-adjacent lifestyle with a strong community feel.